By Percy Sanford, AAM Leader

 The other area in which organizations can choose to participate in the GC-DT is by providing their airspace simulations.
 As part of the GC proposal process, NASA is looking for organizations that can provide realistic simulation environments for testing aircraft performance.
 In order to provide the most useful experience possible, NASA is planning to accept all proposals for aircraft systems and services that fulfill their requirements.

-GC-1 is designed to test UAM technologies against a range of challenges representing the major barriers to certification, safety, and public acceptance.
+GC-1 is designed to test AAM technologies against a range of challenges representing the major barriers to certification, safety, and public acceptance.
 Tested scenarios will include:

 - Two-way network flight plan communications